leenrichards/myFlix-client/README.md

 ## User Goals
 Users should be able to :
-- receive information on movies, directors, actors and genres so they can learn more about movies they’ve watched or are interested in,
+- retrieve information on movies, directors, actors and genres
-- create a profile so they can save data about their favorite movies.
+- create and update their user profile

 ## Acknowledgments